Last Updated on July 18, 2026 by Patrick Camuso, CPA

 Key takeaways

-• USD settlement does not determine tax character
+USD settlement does not determine tax character

-• Platform exports and information returns are often incomplete
+Platform exports and information returns are often incomplete

-• Accurate reporting depends on reconstructing contract lifecycles
+Accurate reporting depends on reconstructing contract lifecycles

-• Tax characterization is unsettled in the absence of specific IRS guidance
+Tax characterization is unsettled in the absence of specific IRS guidance

 What Prediction Markets Are (From a Tax Perspective)

+Prediction markets are platforms where participants buy and sell event-based contracts tied to real-world outcomes.
 Each contract represents a defined contingent right.
 If a specified outcome occurs, the contract settles at a predetermined value.
-If it does not, the contract expires worthless or settles differently.
+If the specified outcome does not occur, the contract may resolve at zero or another amount under its terms.

 From a structural standpoint, prediction market contracts share several core elements: